dougbhigh/PyCitySchools/README.md

 - - Spending - schools split into four per student budget ranges: test assesment breakdown.
 - - Size - same as spending summary, but for school sizes of small, medium, and large.
 - - Type - same summary as spending and size, but for school type (Chartere vs. District).

-- Analyze summarizations with regard to test performance of students.